Ticks and Lyme disease

 Deciduous azaleas: these flower slightly later and often have a rich spicy smell, particularly Azalea pontica, (Rhododendron luteum), which is yellow and some of the Rustica hybrids, Smaller double flowered deciduous Azs.

-The volunteers are continuing to plant up areas in the gardens and the gardeners have been mowing and weeding out the first flush of weeds
+The gardeners have been mowing and weeding out the first flush of weeds

 Bird News – Important information

 Bushy Park has 2 small colonies of Skylarks, the colony in the south-east corner of the park have been gradually squeezed into a smaller and smaller area by the spread of the Bracken.
 In the last couple of years, we have taken measures to control it, this has worked well and now the birds had began reclaiming old nesting sites.
 We are doing this because this species is in decline nationally and within the park, so needs your help.
 These measures were working, with numbers increasing by 3 or 4 pairs.
 If you are in control of a dog, please follow the instruction on the signs and put your dog on a lead.
 The other Skylark area is to the south of Upper Lodge Road, here the grassland is much healthier and is what the birds require.